Your Account:

 The city of Rome is a living museum.
 As the center of the powerful and long-lived Roman Empire, the city's ancient past has served as the foundation for an uninterrupted history spanning the Medieval, Renaissance, and Baroque eras, all of which live on as integral parts of the lives of modern Romans today.
 And so this city of the Colosseum, the Circus Maximus, and the Vatican is not just about the past, it is a lively city filled with energetic people, incredible food, and an active nightlife.
 Rome is the perfect place to study abroad, combining an unparalleled history, art, and architecture to study while you experience a fascinating modern culture and people.

-The CSUSM program in Rome will focus on the ancient history and lasting legacy of the Roman Empire in the visible remains, living structures, and works of art in the city of Rome over the course of twenty-two days under the guidance of Dr. Darel Engen.
+The CSUSM program in Rome will focus on the ancient history and lasting legacy of the Roman Empire in the visible remains, living structures, and works of art in the city of Rome over the course of twenty-one days under the guidance of Dr. Darel Engen.
 Most days there will be a two-hour class meeting in the morning followed in the afternoon by a two to three hour visit to an important site or museum.
 One thing is for sure, students will make Rome their living classroom.

 Academic Calendar:

-December 27, 2022- January 18, 2023 (depart December 27 to arrive by late afternoon December 28)
+December 28, 2023- January 17, 2024 (depart December 28 to arrive by late afternoon December 29)

 Academic Focus: